-In 2021/2022 there was a restructure planned as part of the Medium Term Financial Strategy which resulted in a larger number of exit packages than in an average year.
+In 2022/2023 there was a number of redundancies across Health and Care and the in-house care homes which resulted in a larger number of exit packages than in an average year.

 30. External Audit Costs

 The Council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Council's external auditors.